la334/MGT/README.md

 _tags - a file containing tags for ocamlbuild to ensure compilation

-MGT_writeup.pdf - the writeup of the initial implementation and vision for the MGT
+MGT_writeup.pdf - the technical writeup describing the MGT

-main.ml - the access pooint of this project from outside of the various modules
+mgt.ml - the access pooint of this project from outside of the various modules

 uI.ml, uI.mli - compile into uI.cmo, handles the user-interface